beyazit-yalcinkaya/atac/README.md

 	7. If you enter any sentence implying a specification, then you also have a query file with ".q" extension in the same directory!

 ATAC accepts sentences from a formal grammar.
-Each input sentence has to follow this grammar as well as the general ordering of the sentences.
+Each input sentence has to follow this grammar.
 Below, we give the grammar.

 * __template__ := A TA model name.
 * __location__ := A location name.